 EXAMPLE: An Arizona woman added her adult son as an owner of her condominium as a joint tenant.
 The mother paid all expenses of the property and received all the income from renting it to tenants.
 Later, the IRS sued the son for unpaid income taxes, and eventually the condo was sold to pay the taxes.
 The mother received half of the proceeds.
 She sued for the other half, arguing that she was the only true owner because the joint tenancy had been created only for estate planning purposes.
 She lost.
 (Nikirk v.
 U.S., 2003 WL 22474742 (D. Ariz.
 2003).)

 Gift tax may be assessed on the transfer.
-If gifts to one person (except your spouse) in one year exceed the federal gift tax exclusion ($14,000 for 2013), you must file a gift tax return with the IRS.
-No tax is actually due, however, until you leave or give away a very large amount (currently $5.252 million) in taxable gifts.
+If gifts to one person (except your spouse) in one year exceed the federal gift tax exclusion ($15,000 for 2020), you must file a gift tax return with the IRS.
+No tax is actually due, however, until you leave or give away a very large amount ($11.58 million in 2020) in taxable gifts.